 Sometimes, snakes in your yard become snakes who find their way into your house.
 Avoid this unpleasant surprise by sealing any openings around your foundation with caulk or 1/4-inch mesh hardware cloth.
 Look for cracks and fissures as well as places where plumbing pipes and electrical wires enter your home.
 Cover dryer and plumbing vents as well.
 Snakes generally don't climb, but they can, so check for openings around door and window frames and make sure your windows are properly screened.
 Door sweeps close the gap below doors and prevent snakes from crawling in through them.

 Catch and Release

 If you're not sure whether or not the snake is venomous, leave it alone rather than take the risk.
-Remember that even nonvenomous snakes bite.
-Their bites aren't lethal, but they're still painful.
+Remember that even nonvenomous snakes may bite.
+Instead of the fangs found on venomous snakes, many nonvenomous snakes have tiny teeth.
+Their bites aren't lethal, but they can still be painful.
 If a snake is endangered, moving or handling it is an illegal act.
 Check with your local animal control office before catching or releasing the snake to stay in compliance with the law.

 Expensive but effective, installing a snake fence around your yard is helpful if you happen to live in an area with venomous snakes.
 Snake-proof fencing consists of 1/4-inch mesh wire.
 It extends six inches into the ground and stands 30 inches above it.
 The top of the fencing tilts out at a 30-degree angle to prevent snakes from crawling over it.
 When installing a snake fence, you must also remove any adjacent tall shrubs or trees that could allow the snake to circumvent the fencing.
 Due to the expense associated with fencing, homeowners often elect to enclose only dog runs or children's play areas rather than fencing their entire property.
 You can save money by installing your own snake fence.
 If you do, remember to put the supporting poles on the inside of the fence.